hsemple/GISProgramming/_pages/arcpy.md

  <br>

- Extract DEMs for each of Michigan's 83 Counties from a Single State-wide DEM
+ E#### xtract DEMs for each of Michigan's 83 Counties from a Single State-wide DEM

     import arcpy
     from arcpy.sa import *